SimasBir/SchoolApp/README.md

-# SchoolApp
+# SchoolApp fullstack
-An attempt to create an full-stack SPA (single page application) for school management using .NET and Angular.
+Fullstack SPA (single page application) project for school management using .NET with EFCore and Angular.